kulkultech/ngecilin/README.md

 - You can build the chrome extension using the following command, and the build will appear in `dist` folder.

 		yarn build

+- And then you can register your extension by opening extension url/setting in your Browser.
+  - Edge: `edge://extensions`
+  - Chrome: `chrome://extensions`

+  Then you can set your extension setting to developer mode and load unpacked extension from our `dist` directory.